Commission or No Commission Baccarat – Which Is Better?

 1

-No commission baccarat largely follows the same rules as the standard variation but the payout structure is different because the casino does not charge the 5% commission on winning Banker hands.
-Here is a brief breakdown of the rules for those who need to refresh their memory.
+No commission baccarat largely follows the same rules as the standard game, but its payout structure is different because the casino does not charge the 5% commission on winning Banker hands.
+Here is a brief breakdown of the rules for anyone who needs a refresher.

 2